bitsai/repl-games/src/btdg/README.md

 Includes Old Saloon Modules 1 and 4.

-Applies a minor reskin (ex. renames Gatling Gun to Fan the Hammer).
+Renames Gatling Gun to Fan the Hammer.